IAFEnvoy/Rollable/README.md

 ## Features

 - You can make elytra flies like flying a plane.
+- You can swim with a free view.
 - In your view everyone share the same configuration.
 - Fully client side!
 Other players will see you as a normal player without this mod installed.
 - Events for developers to register their own configurations.